 The mesh of a fluid simulation describes the points where the flow equations are solved.

 The stability and the precision of the calculations depend strongly on the mesh type and quality.
-If the user wishes to calculate the temperature field of the solids in addition to the fluids, it is necessary to generate mesh cells for the solids also.

 Structured grids have a regular topology; the cells are placed regularly so

 that the cells can be indexed with integer numbers.

 In order for the grid to be adapted to the geometry, the grid lines must follow the body geometry.

 In order to generate the mesh of the fluid parts, a negative geometry, which comprises the whole volume between the solid parts, must first be generated.
 This volume will be split into smaller domains, the so-called cells.
 When a high-quality mesh is required, then a full hexahedral mesh is the best option.
 The calculation domain is first of all divided into blocks; these blocks can be later split into hexahedrons in the meshing tool.

 Also commonly used since 2000 are mesh generation tools which are based

 on unstructured mesh, with triangles (in 2D) or tetrahedrons (in 3D).
 The

 program primarily generates automatic cells which are fitted to the

 surfaces.
 For complex geometries, it is quite difficult and time-consuming